aftersound/weave/README.md

 ## About Weave
-Weave is a Java-based service/batch framework built around {CONTROL, ACTOR, PRODUCT}.
+Weave is a Java-based, highly extensible, highly metadata-driven service/batch framework built around simple idea {CONTROL, ACTOR, PRODUCT}.
 - CONTROL, controls the behavior of ACTOR
 - ACTOR, acts in according to CONTROL, processes input and produces PRODUCT
 - PRODUCT, produced by ACTOR